 Karl Werder (CV): Assistant Professor, Cologne Institute for Information Systems, University of Cologne, Pohligstr.
 1, 50969 Cologne, Germany, werder[at]wiso.uni-koeln.de

-His research interests focus on complex organizational processes, digital options, and data-driven decision making.
-Karl serves as an Associated Editor at the Communications of the AIS.
-He was a visiting scholar at Georgia State University in 2019, served as an Associated Editor at ECIS 2021 and ICIS 2019, and helped organize the Dagstuhl Seminar on Software Business, Platforms, and Ecosystems: Fundamentals of Software Production Research in 2018.
-His work has been published or is forthcoming in leading journals, such as IEEE Transactions on Software Engineering, Decision Support Systems, California Management Review, Information Technology & People, Information & Software Technology, Journal of Information Technology and Theory Application, and IEEE's IT Professional.
-He served as an adhoc reviewer for many leading journals including MISQ, TSE, CMR, EJIS, and ISJ, as well as independent research-supporting agencies such as NSF and Rannís.
-His teaching experiences include courses on Systems Analysis & Design and Software Development & Programming.
+His research interests focus on the development of digital technology, artificial intelligence for innovation, and organizing for digital innovation.
+Karl serves as an Associated Editor at the Communications of the AIS and as an Editorial Review Board Member for Decision Sciences Journal.
+He was a visiting scholar at Georgia State University in 2021 and 2019, served as an Associated Editor at several Information Systems conferences, and helped organize the Dagstuhl Seminar on Software Business, Platforms, and Ecosystems: Fundamentals of Software Production Research in 2018.
+His work has been published or is forthcoming in leading journals, such as Journal of Management Information Systems, California Management Review, Journal of the Association for Information Systems, IEEE Transactions on Software Engineering, Decision Support Systems, Information & Software Technology, Business & Information Systems Engineering, Information Technology & People, PLOS ONE, ACM Transactions on Management Information Systems, and IEEE IT Professional, among others.
+He served as an adhoc reviewer for many leading journals including MISQ, JMIS, TSE, CMR, EJIS, JSIS, and ISJ, as well as independent research-supporting agencies such as US NSF and Rannís.
+His teaching experiences include courses on Systems Analysis & Design, Fundamentals of Database Management Systems, Statistics with R/Python, and Software Development & Programming.